shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-inventory.md

 # Microsoft Curate - Buying Microsoft inventory

-With **Microsoft Advertising Exchange**, Xandr offers exclusive programmatic access to a quality, engaged audience in a brand safe environment.
+With **Microsoft Advertising Exchange**, Microsoft Advertising offers exclusive programmatic access to a quality, engaged audience in a brand safe environment.

 - Owned and operated, brand-sale content including MSN, Outlook, Xbox, and Windows
 - Maximum viewability with load-on-scroll and non-scrolling placements